Zferg/security-sandbox/README.md

 # Security Sandbox 🏖️

-> My personal sandbox environment for testing out new
-> security tools, vulnerable applications, and using in CTFs.
+> This is a forked version of [Britton Hayes'](https://github.com/brittonhayes/security-sandbox) security sandbox,
+> my goals for this fork are to expand the repository with a broader subset of tools.
+>
-> Feel free to use this for your own studying or enjoyment!
+> Please feel free to use this for studying, testing, and diving into cybersecurity!

 ![Security Sandbox Logo](./images/security-sandbox.png)